borango/books-mono/manuscript/x_layout_tests.md

 ![examples of differenty topologies of causality](causality-topology.svg) SVG image, coded as markdown (for Leanpub) and softlinked the SVG file resource for Obs

-**This is the only compatible technique which works in Leanpub AND Obs Framework (only if we apply the softlink hack)**
+**This is the only compatible technique which works in Leanpub AND Obs Framework (and only if we apply the softlink hack)**

 Also this technique has the best potential for re-using the diagram, as its (DOT) source is kept as a separate file, and the SVG gets generated automatically (by Obs Framework Preview server, or Obs Framework Build process).